Plans, Strategies, Forms and Policies

 You can also view our latest Gifts and Hospitality Register.

-If you have any concerns in relation to declarations of interest or any matters raised within the Conflicts of Interest policy and you would like to discuss these, please feel free to raise these directly with our Head of Corporate Services, Matthew Knell.
-He can be contacted on email email@example.com or alternatively he can be reached on 020 7683 3230.
+If you have any concerns in relation to declarations of interest or any matters raised within the Conflicts of Interest policy and you would like to discuss these, please feel free to raise these directly with the CCG.
+We can be contacted on email CAHCCG.firstname.lastname@example.org or alternatively we can be reached on 020 3816 3222.

 City and Hackney Clinical Commissioning Group is committed to sustainability in commissioning.
 For more information please read through our 'Developing Sustainability Management Plan'.